agudamonte/frontendMentor/README.md

 ## Feedback

-If you have any feedback, please reach out to us at agu.damonte@gmail.com
+If you have any feedback, please reach me out at agu.damonte@gmail.com